 If you enjoy hot piping food and can’t stand dealing with meals that are anything less than steaming, then you’re definitely a human, as few other species worry about the temperature of their food as much as we do.
 Secondly, you probably own a microwave oven, which is arguably the best kitchen appliance for rapid food preparation.
-Imagine, flat pack of popcorn kernels + 3 minutes = delicious bag of fluffy butter goodness.
+Imagine, a flat pack of popcorn kernels + 3 minutes = a delicious bag of fluffy buttery goodness.
 Frozen dinner + 3.5 minutes = gourmet Salisbury Steak and mashed potatoes (well, gourmet might be overdoing it…)

 How does a microwave oven work?

-As is true with visible light (the light we can see with naked eye), microwaves (the waves present in microwave ovens) are also a type of electromagnetic wave.
+As is true with visible light (the light we can see with the naked eye), microwaves (the waves present in microwave ovens) are also a type of electromagnetic wave.
 However, microwaves do not require any medium to travel, i.e., they can travel through a vacuum.